 In the Summer of 2015 we launched our family’s first Summer Produce Shares via our CSA (Community Supported Agriculture) program.
 Our CSA program secures you a weekly basket of seasonal produce (for 12 or 16 weeks), that we’ve grown specifically for you.
 Each year we’ve been able to expand our availability to serve more customers.
 For now, our CSA services Southern Illinois, Paducah, KY and surrounding areas.
-Read more about our CSA offerings here.
+We are the founding CSA farm in Pope county.
+Read more about our how you can join our CSA here.

 Raw Goat Milk Soaps-